ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2017-02-10-distributed-workload.md

 <hr />

 <h2>Github Commits</h2>
 We are still working on prototype.
 We have started implentation and have completed most of the individual tasks and are planing to integrate soon.
-My contribution towards the poc is tracker [here](https://github.com/airavata-courses/spring17-workload-management/commit/3fa373f72b63a511f8d70c3e11808d1ba1f118e9)
+My contribution towards the poc is tracked [here](https://github.com/airavata-courses/spring17-workload-management/commit/3fa373f72b63a511f8d70c3e11808d1ba1f118e9)
 <hr />

 <h2>Airavata Dev List Discussion</h2>